 This programme is subject to the university’s Principles, Policies, Regulations and Procedures for the Admission of Students to Undergraduate and Taught Postgraduate Programmes and will take account of university policy and guidelines for assessing the two types of APL – Accredited Prior Certificated Learning (APCL) and Accredited Prior Experiential Learning (APEL).

-Level 3 Diploma in Foundation Studies (Art, Design and Media) entry requirements
+Foundation Diploma (Art, Design and Media)

 We like to see evidence of previous study within art and design or visual evidence of art and design experience.
 Here is some advice about the kind of creative work that you could show us in support of your application.
 If you need further information don’t hesitate to contact our admissions team.